camspiers/silverstripe-twig/README.md

 ###Practical usage example

-Achieving similar functionality to SilverStripe `$Layout` variable is easy with twig.
+Achieving similar functionality to SilverStripe's `$Layout` variable is easy with twig.

 Twig has the concepts of `extends` and `blocks` which enable flexible template reuse.